philhansen/WallpaperChanger/README.md

 This utility works fine with Windows XP, Vista, 7, 8, and 10.

-The compiled program is included as WallpaperChanger.exe
+The compiled program is available on the Releases page: https://github.com/philhansen/WallpaperChanger/releases

 Leave comments or questions on this blog post: http://sg20.com/techblog/2011/06/23/wallpaper-changer-command-line-utility